seanturner/draft-turner-ccmib/draft-turner-ccmib.md

     cBatteryOpStatus  OBJECT-TYPE
         SYNTAX      INTEGER { unknown(1), batteryNormal(2),
-                              batteryLow(3), batteryDepleted(4),
+                              batteryLow(3), batteryEmpty(4),
                               batteryMissing(5) }
         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "Indication of the status of the battery."
+            "Indication of the status of the battery.
+Note, the batteryLow(3) state is determined by the
+            cBatteryLowThreshold value."
         ::= { cBatteryInfoEntry 3 }

     cBatteryLowThreshold  OBJECT-TYPE